 You can configure the File Services, which enable you to create file shares on your vSAN datastore.
-You can enable vSAN File Services only on a regular vSAN cluster.
-Currently the File Services are not supported on a vSAN stretched cluster.
+You can enable vSAN File Services on a regular vSAN cluster, a vSAN stretched cluster, or a vSAN ROBO cluster.

 - Active Directory (AD) domain if you are planning to create an SMB file share or an NFSv4.1 file share with the Kerberos security.